mbrakken/ember-filter-examples/README.md

-# Filter-examples
+# Filter examples

-Demonstrating a few approaches to filtering long lists of objects stored locally.
+Demonstrates a few approaches to filtering long lists of objects stored locally, using Ember 2.5.x

 ## Prerequisites